-- After a child has come into state care they will be placed in the setting most appropriate for their individual needs
+- After a child has come into state care they will be placed in the setting with a level of care most appropriate for their individual needs

-- Placements are reimbursed by DCF based on the type and intensity of care they provide
+- Placements are reimbursed by DCF based on the type and the child's level of care needs.

 - Types of placements include:

+- Relative placement

 - Family foster home

-- Relative placement

 - Residential facilities

 - Emergency shelters

 - QRTPs

 - Staff secure facilities

-In FY 2020, among youth in out of home placement...
+In FY 2021, among youth in out of home placement...

-- ~ 51.8% were placed in a family foster home - ~ 34% were placed with a relative - ~ 8.4% were placed in a group or residential home
+- ~ 51% were placed in a family foster home - ~ 35% were placed with a relative - ~ 8% were placed in a group or residential home - ~ 42% of children are placed with either a relative or a kin caregiver.